 Principals of Thermal Mass Flow Meter Operation

 Thermal mass flow meters (TMFMs) measure gas flow based upon the principle of convective heat transfer.
-Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
-The sensors are resistance temperature detectors (RTDs), and the SAGE METERING (SAGE) sensors consist of highly stable reference-grade precision-matched platinum windings clad in a protective 316 SS sheath for industrial environments.
+Either insertion style probes or in-line flow bodies support two sensors in contact with the gas.
+The sensors are resistance temperature detectors (RTDs).
+The Sage Metering sensors consist of highly stable reference-grade precision-matched platinum windings in a protective 316 SS sheath for industrial environments.

 One sensor is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
-The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
+The Sage proprietary sensor drive circuitry maintains a constant overheating between the flow and reference sensors.
 As gas flows by the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
-The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
-The circuit will replace the lost energy by heating the flow sensor within one second, so the overheat temperature restores.
+The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated and reference sensors has changed.
+The circuit will replace the lost energy by heating the flow sensor, restoring the “overheat” temperature within one second.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-To read the Sage Metering white paper in its entirety, visit “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”
+To read the Sage Metering white paper, visit “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”